spxak1/weywot/guides/Fedora39_Hibernate.md

 All is good.

+## Suspend-then-hibernate: Gone!
+The old(er) function of ```suspend-then hibernate``` is gone.
+Previously, when selected, the system would suspend after some time of inactivity, or with the lid down, then after some time it would hibernate.
+A great feature that worked well.

+However, this is no more.
+The systemd devs have decided this is not a good idea, and now ```suspend-then-hibernate``` is totally irrelevant.
+The system suspends as before, but only goes to hibernate if the battery is at 5% or lower.
+It will no longer hibernate after some time (given with ```HibernateDelaySec=3600``` as shown below).

+This is completely idiotic and useless.
+Hybrid sleep was available to avoid data loss in case of battery drain.
+With Hybrid Sleep, the system would dump the RAM to disk (hibernate, aka S4) and go to suspend.
+If the power died, it would resume from hibernate as per normal.
+This is still available, but sadly ```suspend-then-hibernate``` is not.

+See this (now locked) thread [here](https://github.com/systemd/systemd/issues/25269).
+It is clear the devs (bluca) are not going to listen.
+Shame!

 ## Finish off

 You can add the **extension** to make the hibernation option appear in the power menu.